Category Archives: Language

 Fashion It Is Then

 Remember when they used to do stories about falling sales at Marks and Spencer, when they still didn’t take credit cards?
 Today it’s a story about falling profits at French Connection, whose Website won’t allow you to look at anything at all unless you have Flash installed.
-Once you have Flash installed then you can see […]
+Once you have Flash installed then you can […]

 I Put A Spell On You